dnsimple/dnsimple-java/README.markdown

   public static void main(String[] args) {
     Client client = new Client();
     client.setAccessToken("YOUR-ACCESS-TOKEN");
+    client.setUserAgent("your-user-agent");
     WhoamiResponse response = client.identity.whoami();
     Account account = response.getData().getAccount();
     System.out.println("Account: " + account);
   }
 }
 ```

+The user agent value will be prepended to additional user-agent information that is set by default in this library.
+While it is not strictly necessary to set the user agent, it is often helpful for the team at DNSimple when debugging, so please consider setting it.

 ## Sandbox Usage